AlexsLemonade/refinebio-examples/validate-differential-expression/README.md

 #### Step 1) Find a refine.bio dataset

-Find and download a [refine.bio](https://www.refine.bio/) dataset that has a similar set up or metadata to your question.
+Find and download a [refine.bio](https://www.refine.bio/) dataset that has a similar set up and metadata to your question.
 Use the search bar to look for datasets with key terms.
 Filters can help you find datasets with similar platforms.

 #### Step 2) Set up your data

-Place the dataset, it's metadata, and your own differential expression results you'd like to compare to in the `data/` directory (if you need further instruction on obtaining differential expression results in the first place, we recommend our [other example workflow](https://alexslemonade.github.io/refinebio-examples/differential-expression/gene_DE.nb.html).
+Place the refine.bio data and metadata TSV files, along with your own differential expression results you'd like to compare them to in the `data/` directory (if you need further instruction on obtaining differential expression results in the first place, we recommend following our [other example workflow](https://alexslemonade.github.io/refinebio-examples/differential-expression/gene_DE.nb.html)).
-You will need to change all the `file.path` references to the name of your own datasets and files.
+Within the R notebook will need to change all the `file.path` references to the file names of your new datasets and results files.
+Note that wherever `refine.bio` is specified should be changed to correspond to the new refine.bio dataset you identified in `Step 1` and wherever `author` is specified should correspond to your differential expression results you would like to compare to.
-We also suggest saving plots and results to `plots/` and `results/` directories, but changing the names to reflect your new comparison analysis.
+We also suggest changing the names of the output plots and results to reflect your new comparison analysis.

+Note: If your differential expression results do not have Ensembl ID's associated with them, you try to change the steps here accordingly, but we also recommend referencing the [ID conversion example workflow](https://alexslemonade.github.io/refinebio-examples/ensembl-id-convert/ensembl_id_convert.nb.html) for more information on this step.

 #### Step 3) Follow the example steps in [gene_DE_validate](https://alexslemonade.github.io/refinebio-examples/validate-differential-expression/gene_DE_validate.nb.html)